Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 ### Gluing spaces: quotients

-EQUIVALENCE CLASSES
-WELL-BEHAVED, SIGNIFICADO

-**Topologically, making equivalences can be seen as gluing points together.** For example, imagine I have a segment of line (i.e., an interval) $I=[0,1]$ and I want to glue its endpoints to make a circle $S^1.$ Mathematically, all you need to know is to define an equivalence on $I$ such that $0\sim 1$ and all other points are equivalent only to themselves, getting a quotient $\quot{I}.$ Now the extremities are really one and the same thing.
+Topologically, the intuition of gluing points together of a space can be formalized using set equivalences.
+For example, imagine I have a segment of line (i.e., an interval) $I=[0,1]$ and I want to glue its endpoints to make a circle $S^1.$ Mathematically, all you need to know is to define an equivalence on $I$ such that $0\sim 1$ and all other points are equivalent only to themselves, getting a quotient $\quot{I}.$ Now the extremities are really one and the same thing.

 {{< figure src="intervalS1quotient.png" caption="Illustration of the relation $\quot{I}\cong S^1$ given above.
 Work by [MaxFischerUCPH](https://commons.wikimedia.org/wiki/User_talk:MaxFischerUCPH)." >}}